dramer/BichromateSample/README.md

 * In Appium version 1.6 to find app elements you need do something like: driver.findElementByXPath("//android.widget.Button[@text='+']").click();

 ## Customers

   * BichroMATE has been used succesfully in in two companies to date.
-12 weeks and 5 QA to fully automate www.elance.com regression         suite.
+  * 12 weeks and 5 QA to fully automate www.elance.com regression suite.
-  * Built an entire CI/CD environment for www.BillFire.com in 4 weeks.
+  * Built an entire CI/CD environment(Jenkins) for www.BillFire.com in 4 weeks.
 This included proxy access to DBs to confirm table           results in BillFire's Application